IBM Cloud Docs

 • compass.cobaltiron.com

-Editing a DNS zone
+Edit a DNS zone in the UI

 1. From the DNS Zones page, select your zone.
 Label and Description options appear.